openshift-kni/cnf-features-deploy/README.md

 ##### FEATURES

-i.e. `FEATURES="sctp ptp sriov"`, drives what features are going to be deployed using kustomize, and what tests are going to be run.
+e.g. `FEATURES="sctp ptp sriov"`, drives what features are going to be deployed using kustomize, and what tests are going to be run.

-The current default values is `"sctp performace"`
+The current default values is `"sctp performance"`

 ##### FEATURES_ENVIRONMENT

 i.e. `FEATURES_ENVIRONMENT=demo` determines the kustomization layer that will be used to deploy the choosen features.

-The current default values is `e2e-gcp`
+The current default value is `e2e-gcp`

 ### Deployment